 JUNO is a multi-purpose neutrino observatory under construction in South China.
-As a low background observatory, it has an overburden of 700 m rock (1800 m.w.e) to shield the detector from cosmic muons.
+As a low background observatory, it has a vertical overburden of 700 m rock (1800~m.w.e) to shield the detector from cosmic muons.
 Its central detector (CD) is a 12 cm thick acrylic sphere with a diameter of 35.4 m, filled with 20 kton LS.
 The CD is immersed in a cylindrical water pool and supported by a stainless steel lattice structure.
 Besides, the CD is instrumented with 17612 20-inch PMT (LPMT) and 25600 3-inch PMT (SPMT) which are uniformly distributed outside the acrylic sphere.
 5000 of the LPMT are dynode (DYN) PMT produced by Hamamatsu Photonics K.K., while the remaining LPMT are Micro Channel Plate (MCP) PMT manufactured by North Night Vision Technology Co.
 Ltd. (NNVT) \cite{MCPPMT:2020}.
 Their transit time spread (TTS) are 1.1 ns and 5.0 ns in $\sigma$, respectively, according to the result of the PMT mass test \cite{Wen:2019sik}.
 The total photocathode coverage of the LPMT will be around $75\%$.
 The SPMT, which contribute another $2.5\%$ photocathode coverage, are also deployed to serve as an additional independent calorimeter.
 The TTS ($\sigma$) of SPMT has been measured to be around 1.5 ns \cite{Cao:2021wrq}.
-For each MeV energy deposition in LS when detecting the low energy events, around $1.3\times 10^{3}$ photon electrons (PE) are expected to be received by the LPMT.
+For each MeV energy deposition in LS when detecting the low energy events, around $1.3\times 10^{3}$ photonelectrons (PE) are expected to be received by the LPMT.

-A VETO system, including Top Tracker (TT) detector and water Cerenkov PMT system, is designed to prevent the influence of cosmic muons.
+A VETO system, including Top Tracker (TT) detector and water Cherenkov PMT system, is designed to prevent the influence of cosmic muons.
 The TT detector is a plastic scintillator detector complex which partly covers the water pool and the CD, which helps reject the cosmic muons passing it.
-The water Cerenkov PMT system is assembled on the outer surface of the stainless steel lattice structure and measures the Cerenkov light produced by the cosmic muons passing the water pool.
+The water Cherenkov PMT system is assembled on the outer surface of the stainless steel lattice structure and measures the Cherenkov light produced by the cosmic muons passing the water pool.
 The rejection ratio of cosmic muons is estimated to be more than 99\%.